webmachinelearning/translation-api/security-privacy-questionnaire.md

 We use permissions policy to disallow the usage of these features by default in third-party (cross-origin) contexts.
 However, the top-level site can delegate to cross-origin iframes.

-It's also possible that the [anti-fingerprinting considerations](./README.md#privacy-considerations) will require some sort of distinction between first- and third-party contexts.
-For example, partitioning download status, or only using the top-level site's detected language, or similar.
+Otherwise, some of the possible [anti-fingerprinting mitigations](https://webmachinelearning.github.io/writing-assistance-apis/#privacy-availability) involve partitioning information across sites, which is kind of like distinguishing between first- and third-party contexts.

 > 14. How do the features in this specification work in the context of a browser’s
 >      Private Browsing or Incognito mode?